 The PCI interface has a published set of requirements for compliance which restrict length, impedance, loading and other factors.
 PMC-BiSerial-VI is compliant with the PCI Specification.
 The IO section has requirements based on the IO type and the purpose for the IO.
 A very conservative approach has been taken to allow operation with any client requirement.
 The IO can be LVDS or RS-485.
 The IO on the connector side is differential with a 100 ohm impedance requirement.
 Between the FPGA and the tranceivers the IO is single ended.
 Each IO has separate direction, termination, and data lines to allow complete flexibilty.
 The design has matched length connections from the FPGA ball to the seating plane of the connector.
 The lengths are matched to the "mil".
 The Impedance is controlled and the signals routed with proper spacing to avoid cross talk etc. The other features including memory, PLL, oscillator, and power supplies are implemented within the PCB to exceed the operational requirements for those devices.

-The Spartan VI has internal block RAM which can be configured in a variety of ways.
-Currently, up to 268 BRAMs can be configured for internal channel memory support.
-In addition the memory can be configured as Dual Port RAM to allow direct addressing and retransmission of repeated patterns.
+The FPGA has internal block RAM which can be configured in a variety of ways.
+Currently, up to 268 BRAMs can be configured for internal memory support.
+In addition, the memory can be configured as Dual Port RAM to allow direct addressing and retransmission of repeated patterns.

 Sometimes you just need more memory.
 New with Revision 7 is DDR with 256 Mbytes.
 The DDR is supported with FPGA based FIFOs and a controller to allow more than one port to use the memory.
 Internal loop-back is supported.
 The loop-back test can be used for BIT and for software development.
 Programmable FIFO flags are supported on both sets of FIFOs.
 Programmable Almost Full, Programmable Almost Empty, plus Full, Half Full, and Empty.
 The programmable flags can be set to any depth to allow the software a programmable delay from event to empty or full.
 The interrupts can be very useful when sending or receiving messages larger than the FIFO size.
 The interrupts are programmable and provisions are made to allow polling.
-In addition DMA can be programmed to fill or empty the FIFO with sizes larger than the FIFO size.
-The DMA is hardware controlled to be held off when no data is available or no room is available.
-A new feature added with the DDR implementation is programmable boundaries to the memory.
+DMA can be programmed to fill or empty the FIFO with sizes larger than the FIFO size.
+DMA is hardware controlled to be held off when no data is available or no room is available.
 Software can set the amount allocated to each function supported by the DDR.
 With the "Channelized DMA"™ capability and large FIFOs the software application can have reduced interrupt counts to deal with while supporting larger and faster IO transfer rates.

 PMC-BiSerial-VI has 34 transceivers which can be used for any combination of input and output functions.
-Parallel and serial data, multiple channels, and different hand-shaking schemes can be implemented with the quantity of IO on the PMC-BiSerial.
-RS-485 transceivers support up to 40 Mhz rates.
+Parallel and serial data, multiple channels, and different hand-shaking schemes can be implemented with the quantity of IO on the PMC-BiSerial-VI.
+RS-485 transceivers support up to 50 Mbps rates.
 The LVDS transceivers are rated at better than 200 MHz.

 The IO is available through either the front panel mounted SCSI III connector or Pn4 or some combination.
 Each transceiver pair is isolated from the connector with zero ohm resistors.
 The resistors are mounted front and rear and tied together at each pin to allow for a stub length of 1/16th in.
-The Connectors are routed from the resistor packs directly allowing for almost zero stub lengths and the option to connect front or rear IO options.
-In addition the IO have resistors tied between the IO and a power plane.
-The plane is strappable to allow 5V or GND on either rail.
-The IO can be set to provide a high or a low condition when not driven to support half duplex operation without adding resistors to your cables.
+The Connectors are routed from the resistors directly allowing for almost zero stub lengths and the option to connect front or rear IO options.
+Two banks of transorbs are used to provide signal protection near each of the connectors.
+Installed bank matched to connector selected.

 "Channelized DMA"™ is an important feature of the PMC-BiSerial-VI design.
 With "Channelized DMA"™ you have a separate DMA engine for each transmitter and each receiver within each channel.
 Each state-machine can be serviced independently with DMA without requiring intervention from the host.
 Large data transfers can happen between multiple connections while the CPU is off doing something else.
 In non-channelized designs the CPU will have to intervene each time a different port needs to be serviced.
 With a channelized approach the hardware takes care of the local arbitration, and eliminates the intervention for better system performance and less latency.

 If your situation demands a custom application we will update the Xilinx FPGA and IO components.
 Send us your timing and we will send you the interface.
-Please refer to the bottom of this page for previously completed "customerized" PMC BiSerial VI implementations.
+Please refer to the previously completed "customerized" PMC-BiSerial-VI implementations.

 email us your wish list or call today